Food is one of the most illuminating ways to dive into a culture, a journey of the senses essential to any expedition.

 Boisterous yet homey, this spot is adored all over the state for its impossibly flavorful menu.
 Mainly taken from Peruvian and Bolivian culinary traditions, you’ll also find a broader Latin vibe.
 There’s an irresistible tasting menu, plus dishes ranging from Argentinian ribeye churrasco to both classic and lobster paella.
 A true find in a great part of downtown Providence.

-A casual, contemporary and popular go-to spot near Yale University.
-Rated among the AAA Inspector’s Best of 2020, they serve an inventive variety of delicious Nuevo-Latino tapas and entrees upstairs.
+A casual, contemporary and popular go-to spot near Yale University, Pacifico serves an inventive variety of delicious Nuevo-Latino tapas and entrees upstairs.
 If you’re looking for something lighter, head downstairs to the Barcito tapas bar and lounge.
-Their weekend brunch is also a delectable treat.
+Their weekend brunch is also a treat.

-Understated yet exquisite Cosme is celebrated Mexican chef Enrique Olvera’s first restaurant north of the border.
+Understated yet exquisite, AAA Four Diamond Cosme is celebrated Mexican chef Enrique Olvera’s first restaurant north of the border.
 The season-centric dishes dance to the beat of the freshest local ingredients.
-Order from the list of flavorful, down-to-earth plates, grab a homemade tortilla, go straight to heaven.
+Order from the list of flavorful, down-to-earth plates, grab a homemade tortilla and go straight to heaven.
 The desserts are also a rare delight to behold.

 Some of the most authentic Colombian cuisine outside of Colombia.
-This beloved local joint serves up a huge selection of traditionally prepared dishes: cream soups, salads, seafood, and poultry, plus an amazing array of grilled meats.
+This beloved local joint serves up a huge selection of traditionally prepared dishes: cream soups, salads, seafood and poultry, plus an amazing array of grilled meats.
 For the more adventurous eaters, there are many options featuring tongue and pork belly.
-And everything is cooked without trans fat.

 - Crave Restaurant, Ansonia